JY20/eunoia/README.md

     *   User connects their Aptos or Polkadot wallet.
 2.  **Donation (Frontend → Smart Contract):**
     *   User selects charity, amount, and network.
-    *   Frontend constructs the appropriate transaction for the selected chain's smart contract (`eunoia.move` on Aptos, `eunoia2` on Polkadot).
+    *   Frontend constructs the appropriate transaction for the selected chain's smart contract (`eunoia.move` on Aptos, `eunoia` on Polkadot).
     *   User confirms the transaction in their wallet.
 3.  **Execution & Recording (Blockchain):**
     *   Transaction is processed on-chain.